OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 .. note::

     Some of these classes are designed to be subclassed, and constitute the *extensible points* of the library.
-    These include the following; see the **How-To Guide** for more information on how to extend from each:
+    These include the following; see the :ref:`howto-guides` for more information on how to extend from each:

     1. :ref:`Component <component>` : :ref:`howto-component`
     2. :ref:`Protocol <protocol>` : :ref:`howto-protocol`